jump-group/avacy-ios-sdk/README.md

 ## Initialize the SDK

-Add the following to the application:didFinishLaunchingWithOptions: method in your AppDelegate.
+Import AvacyCmpSdk and add the following to the application:didFinishLaunchingWithOptions: method in your AppDelegate.
 Note: BASE_URL is url of the consents page provided by Avacy.

 ```